yagmurs/AzureStack-VM-PoC/README.md

     <img src="https://raw.githubusercontent.com/shenglol/arm-visualizer/master/src/visualizebutton.png"/>
 </a>

 This template creates a new Azure VM, and installs, configures all prerequisites that is required to install Azure Stack Development Kit to ease the process to evaluate all Azure Stack functionalities.

  --High level steps to follow--
   - Deploy the template
   - Logon to Azure VM
   - Run Install-ASDK.ps1 script on the desktop

+*** updates on 06.01.2018
+ - New options to select ASDK version to install
+ - Tested with ASDK 1712
+ - Lots of fixes to better detect ASDK files and paths

 For more details, please read the following article for details https://blogs.technet.microsoft.com/yagmurs/deploying-azure-stack-development-kit-asdk-straight-on-azure-vm